iosifache/iosifache.me/content/fundamentals-of-software-architecture.md

 - Bandwidth is infinite.
 - The network is secure.
 - The topology never changes.
-- The is only one administrator.
+- There is only one administrator.
 - Transport cost is zero.
 - The network is homogeneous (with equipment only from one vendor).